How efficient are solar panels?

 How much has solar panel efficiency improved over time?

-The data below is based on a report from the National Renewable Energy Laboratory (NREL) in the US, who have recorded all major breakthroughs in solar cell efficiency since the mid 1970s.
+The chart below is based on a report from the US government-funded National Renewable Energy Laboratory, who have recorded all major breakthroughs in solar cell efficiency since the mid-1970s.

 Why aren’t residential solar panels as efficient as lab solar cells?

-Efficiency is measured across the entire panel, including these parts.
+Efficiency is measured across the entire panel, including these parts, so it's inevitably lower than it is for cells.

-The financial context also has a big effect.
-A company that's trying to break an efficiency record to create positive publicity will put more effort and money into refining and perfecting the cell in question than it'll put into an identical cell on the production line.
+Also, a company that's trying to break an efficiency record in search of positive press will naturally put more effort and money into perfecting a cell than it'll put into a panel on the production line.

 What factors affect a solar panel’s efficiency?